-As European colonialism began to spread primarily to the areas where weed was prevalent, their need to ban the substance became a necessity because they were of the opinion that the colonial subjects might go haywire under the influence of cannabis.
-However, they also considered another factor in the ban of the substance, which was, excessive use might cause neural harm to an individual.
+As European colonialism began to spread primarily to the areas where weed was prevalent, their need to ban the substance became necessary because they believed that the colonial subjects might go haywire under the influence of cannabis.
+However, they also considered another factor in the ban on the substance: excessive use might cause neural harm to an individual.

 During the 1960s, the young American generation was heavily sidelined with weed and hash because of the popular culture of the Jazz musicians and their association with the ‘Ganja’.
 Research about the medical properties of marijuana has also made a beeline into marijuana’s liberalization attempts.
-This dual force kind of pressured the lawmakers into considering cannabis to be decriminalized at least for medicinal purposes.
+This dual force kind of pressured the lawmakers into considering cannabis legalization at least for medicinal purposes.

 In this age of fast internet, getting hold of legal weed is just a click away.
 Despite being a non-harmful substance, excessive use of cannabis is often associated with damages to the nervous system.
 To curb this risk, the lawmakers have defined a certain amount of weed to be legal, post, which the possessor might be booked under criminal law.